Dealing With Cravings for Opiates

 Opioid addiction is characterized by a powerful, compulsive urge to use opioid drugs, even when they are no longer required medically.
 Opioids have a high potential for causing addiction in some people, even when the medications are prescribed appropriately and taken as directed.
 Many prescription opioids are misused or diverted to others.
 Individuals who become addicted may prioritize getting and using these drugs over other activities in their lives, often negatively impacting their professional and personal relationships.
 It is unknown why some people are more likely to become addicted than others.
 (NIH)

-Often the fear of the severely uncomfortable withdrawal prevents a person from getting off opiates.
+Often the fear of severely uncomfortable withdrawal prevents a person from getting off opiates.
 Overcoming the intense cravings and successfully recovering from opiate addiction is a difficult process, but there is hope.
 There are different ways to deal with cravings for opiates, and it’s important to remember that everyone is different, so treatment must take an individualized approach.

 Medication-Assisted Treatment (MAT)